Minnows

-Although the term “minnow” is sometimes used loosely to refer to any small fish, it is properly used only in referring to the members of the minnow family, the Cyprinidae.
-It is the largest of all fish families.
+Although the term “minnow” is sometimes used loosely to refer to any small fish, true minnows are members of the minnow family, the Leuciscidae.
+Minnows in this family may also be called shiners, chubs, stonerollers, and dace.

-Although many species are indeed small, some members of the minnow family grow to a considerable size.
+Although many species of true minnows are indeed small, some members of the minnow family grow to a considerable size.
 The Colorado pikeminnow, found in the western United States, can reach a length of 6 feet and weigh over 100 pounds.
-Here in Missouri, introduced carp species can reach 40 pounds or more.
-Among our native minnows, however, none exceed a length of 14 inches or a weight of 12 ounces.
+Here in Missouri, our native minnows do not exceed a length of 14 inches or a weight of 12 ounces.

 Native Missouri minnows share the following combination of characters.
 You can use these to separate them from our other small fishes: